-Have you ever looked at the couples around you and decided that they have a brilliant marriage while yours is just plain hard work?
-(I know I have.)
+Have you ever looked at the couples around you and decided they have a brilliant marriage, while yours is just plain hard work (I know I have)?

 Have you ever felt like you really need some input from others, but you are too ashamed to admit how difficult you are finding your marriage?
 (Yep, I can tick that box too…)

 Perhaps you haven’t admitted to your partner – or even yourself – that you are beginning to give up on your marriage.

 But you may have begun to daydream about a ‘perfect’ person that you’d really rather spend your life with.

 If any of the above resonates with you, please realise that you are not alone!
 Marriage is hard work and we all face difficulties over the years.
 It can be tempting to take what seems to be the ‘easy way out’ and yet the emotional fallout of divorce is far from easy.

 Part of the beauty (but also pain) of marriage is living in such close proximity with another.
 Experiencing love and acceptance, we let our guards down and allow ourselves to be who we truly are.
 This means that our partners get to see the best (and the worst) of us.
 There needs to be bucket loads of patience and grace in the way we interact with one another in the moments when the not-so-pretty sides of each of us appear.

 Unfortunately, as the years go by we can become lazy.
 While we may have made a real effort in the first few years, we now expect our partners to accept and love us – however we behave.
 They are married to us, so they have to, right?
 But it has to work both ways, and we can often become less than patient with them.
 Habits that were originally endearing are now just plain annoying – and we make sure our partners know it!